tpluscode/tpluscode.github.io/source/_posts/2020-12-20-hydra-shacl-interoperability.markdown

 comments: true
 ---

 [Hydra Core][Hydra] is a community-driven specification for describing hypermedia APIs in a machine readable form so that client applications can discover the resources at runtime.
-On its onw however it does not expressible enough to describe any arbitrary resource representation.
+On its own, however, it is not expressible enough to describe any arbitrary resource representation.
-[SHACL][SHACL], Shapes Constraint Language on the other hand is a beautifully extensible schema-like language which has great power and extensibility in describing graph data structures.
+[SHACL][SHACL], or Shapes Constraint Language, on the other hand is a beautifully extensible schema-like language which offers great power and flexibility in describing graph data structures.
-Combined they provide a complete solution for building hypermedia applications driven by RDF.
+Combined, they provide a complete solution for building hypermedia applications driven by RDF.

 [Hydra]: http://www.hydra-cg.com/spec/latest/core/
 [SHACL]: https://www.w3.org/TR/shacl/